alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 s1.
 Nominate an official veterinarian to inspect your horses.
 To find one, ask at your local vet or email [ovteam@apha.gsi.gov.uk](mailto:ovteam@apha.gsi.gov.uk). s2.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do) s3.
-Sign in to TRACES and fill in the details. s4.
-Contact the [Animal and Plant Health Agency (APHA)](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) ([DEARA ](https://www.dardni.gov.uk/contact) in Northern Ireland) - tell them that the ITAHC has been created and give them details of your official veterinarian. s5. attach a copy of the ITHAC to your consignment
+Sign in to [TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details. s4.
+Contact the [Animal and Plant Health Agency (APHA)](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) ([DEARA ](https://www.dardni.gov.uk/contact) in Northern Ireland) - tell them that the ITAHC has been created and give them details of your official veterinarian. s5.
+Include the certificate when you export your consignment.

 Instead of using TRACES,  you can fill in [form EXA31](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/487431/form-exa31-equidae.pdf) (PDF, 657KB) and send it to the [Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).